-After keeping quiet for years, Bungie has started to share details of the Destiny 2 release.
-That’s right, Destiny, one of the most popular role-playing games available on Xbox One and PS4, is getting a sequel in 2017.
+The Destiny 2 release is almost at hand.
+That’s right, Destiny, one of the most popular role-playing games on Xbox One and PS4, is getting a sequel on September 6th, 2017.

 Destiny is an online role-playing game that lets players make their own Guardian.
 These Guardians spend their time trying to uncover the secrets behind the near total destruction of Earth.
 There are always new character improvements and power-ups to earn.
 Players can still experience all that the original game has to offer with Destiny The Collection.